• Skip to primary navigation

 Expert Tips

-• Cooking on tawa - I drizzle oil on tawa and cook medium flame.
+• Cooking on tawa - I drizzle oil on tawa and cook in medium flame.
 Flip only when one side is cooked.

 Serving and Storage